• Skip to main content

 • Dairy-free, vegan and naturally gluten-free.

-What is a piña colada mocktail
+❓ What is a piña colada mocktail?

 A piña colada mocktail (or virgin piña colada) simply is a non-alcoholic version of the classic tropical drink.
 In this case, the rum is omitted and replaced by frozen pineapple and some lime juice.

 I also chose not to use any ice cubes to avoid diluting the flavor of the drink.
-Instead, frozen pineapple is used, which ensures maximum flavor and boosts the nutrient content from this drink.
+Instead, frozen pineapple is used, which ensures maximum flavor and boosts the nutrient content of this drink.
 Frozen fruits will also make your drink super icy and thick!

-Special ingredient: coconut cream
+⭐️ Star ingredient: coconut cream (or coconut milk!)

 The coconut cream is an important ingredient for creaminess, but also brings a tropical coconut flavor.
 Using coconut cream also allows you to make this drink completely dairy-free, naturally!